thephpleague/route/docs/unstable/upgrade.md

 ## PHP Version

-The minimum supported PHP version has been raised from 8.1 to **8.2**.
-Ensure your environment meets this requirement before upgrading.
+The minimum supported PHP version has been raised from 8.1 to **8.3**.
+PHP 8.2 has reached end-of-life and is no longer supported.
+Ensure your environment is running PHP 8.3 or later before upgrading.

+## PHP 8.3 Language Features

+Version 7.0 adopts several PHP 8.3 language features:

+- **Typed class constants**: All class constants now have explicit type declarations.
+If you extend `Router` and redefine the `IDENTIFIER_SEPARATOR` constant, ensure your value is a `string`.
+- **`#[\Override]` attributes**: Methods implementing interface contracts now use `#[\Override]` for compile-time safety.
+This is an internal change and does not affect your code unless you extend library classes and override the same methods.

 ## RouterInterface